ExitValue.ai

 How much is my commercial cleaning business worth?

-Commercial cleaning businesses typically sell for 2-5x SDE.
+Commercial cleaning businesses typically sell for an SDE-multiple range.
 A janitorial company generating $300K in SDE would sell for $600K-$1.5M depending on contract quality, client diversification, and management depth.
-Larger operations ($5M+ revenue) with professional management can sell for 5-7x EBITDA to PE buyers.
+Larger operations ($5M+ revenue) with professional management can sell for platform-tier earnings multiples to PE buyers.

 Why is private equity interested in commercial cleaning?